Yazwh0/BitMagic.Documentation/Debugger/MemoryView.md

 - Greater than the value entered.
 - Where the address has changed value.
 - Where the address hasn't changed value.
-- Where the value at the address as gone up.
+- Where the value at the address has gone up.
 - Where the value at the address has gone down.

 Select from the dropdown the search type and set the optional value, then click search.
 This will reduce the result set and add a new column showing the new value.

-From here it should be able to location the address you're looking for.
+From here you should be able to locate the address you're looking for.

 Clicking Reset starts the process again.